MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

     > [!NOTE]
     > If you create a new template after you open the **Label** blade, close this blade and return to step 2, so that your newly created template is retrieved from Azure for you to select.

+    Be aware that if you select a departmental template or if you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment):

+    - Users who are outside the configured scope of the template or who are excluded from applying Azure Rights Management protection will still see the label but cannot apply it.
+If they select the label, they see the following message: **Azure Information Protection cannot apply this label.
+If this problem persists, contact your administrator.**

 5. If you selected AD RMS: Provide the template GUID and licensing URL of your AD RMS cluster.